fvaladares/fvaladares/README.md

 <!--
 **fvaladares/fvaladares** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm Fabricio Valadares, I have master degree in computer science by UFOP/ICEB/DECOM (Federal University of Ouro Preto), I'm a professor in those coleges: Una -- Contagem, Una -- Sete Lagoas, UNI-BH~~IBCMED - Sete Lagoas, PROMOVE - Sete Lagoas, PITÁGORAS - BH - Antônio Carlos~~ :teacher:.
+I'm Fabricio Valadares, I have master degree in computer science by UFOP/ICEB/DECOM (Federal University of Ouro Preto), I'm a professor in those coleges: Una -- Contagem, Una -- Sete Lagoas, UNI-BH, ~~IBCMED - Sete Lagoas, PROMOVE - Sete Lagoas, PITÁGORAS - BH - Antônio Carlos~~ :teacher:.

 I beleave that we need to promove a more inclusive environment on computer science and related areas.